ebarra/RESCORM/README.md

 # RESCORM

-RESCORM is a boilerplate for creating SCORM-compliant React applications.
+RESCORM is a boilerplate for creating SCORM-compliant React applications.h

 # Features